-There will be no late submissions or makeups allowed for the CQ's.
-There will be no late submissions or makeups on the AP and 3D models projects in the Problem Sections.
+There will be no makeups allowed for the CQ's.
+There will be makeups on the AP and 3D models projects in the Problem Sections.
 Extensions for homework will only be granted in exceptional circumstances with appropriate documentation.
-Contact Dr Zweck to request an extension on a digital homework assignment.
+Contact Dr Coskunuzer to request an extension on a digital homework assignment.
 Contact your TA to request an extension on paper homework.